gopi487krishna/FITS_primary_header/README.md

 **memory_map** : This is the best option when it comes to both large and small files.
 Memory mapping works by mapping file into a portion of process address space.
 The programmers can perform operations on files as if it were held in raw memory.
 The *kernel* treats the small chunks of files as pages and uses the same paging and efficient caching algorithms which results in better performance even in case of very large files.

-*FITS Reader uses boost::iostreams::memory_mapped library ( One of the most popular and fastest in town ) which provides a thin wrapper around the underlying memmap calls making the source code compatible across a variety of platforms*
+*FITS Reader uses boost::iostreams::memory_mapped library ( One of the most popular and fastest in town ) which provides a thin wrapper around the underlying memmap calls, making the source code compatible across a variety of platforms*

 **stream** :  This mode uses the old school fstream IO library for reading the file.
 It is average in terms of performance and memory consumption but as the reads are sequential gives a significant advantage. memory_mapped mode should be used if the file size is very large whereas use stream_based mode if the file size is a few megabytes in size.